itamar-saraf/Transformer-OCR/README.md

     'IC15': 'eval/IC15/images'

-yoy also need to create checkpoint/ directory, after each epoch the script will save a model.
+you also need to create checkpoint/ directory, after each epoch the script will save a model.

+you should notice that the requirements is for cpu, you need to change it.

+# Author note
+We realized that the code of computing loss is problemtic, which is directly borrowed from http://nlp.seas.harvard.edu/2018/04/03/attention.html#loss-computation.
+We are revising the code and conducting new experiments.
+To aovid misleading others, we have withdrawed the arXiv paper.
+We will decide whether submit a new paper to arXiv according to the new expermen

 # Scene Text Recognition via Transformer
 Implementation of Transformer OCR  as described at [Scene Text Recognition via Transformer](https://arxiv.org/abs/2003.08077).